codepo8/redact.js/readme.md

 Redact.js is an opionated micro-framework that rocket-boosts your apps.
 Simply by including it on the bottom of your HTML solutions (or use Jade, like real developers do) you can save hundreds of milliseconds and avoid any jank or dropped frames.

+Simply by avoiding the rendering of the HTML, you can achieve incredible performance benefits that are measureable in our developer tools.

 **Redact.js is a fool-proof way to achieve buttery-smooth 60 FPS!
 It works 90% of the time all the time!**

 ```html